JenanBayati-QM/JenanBayati-QM.github.io/another-page.md

 <b>T</b>  = Threat

-I will present this to my manager tomorrow and get feedback about it.
+I will present this to my manager tomorrow and get feedback from it.

 ***